The Bank of East Asia

 Bonds and other fixed income instruments 75% - 95%

-Equity-like assets 5% - 25%
+Growth assets 5% - 25%

 Our currency strategy is to minimise currency mismatches.
 For bonds or other fixed income instruments, our current practice is to currency-match their bond purchases with the underlying policy denomination on best-efforts basis (e.g. US Dollar assets will be used to support US Dollar liabilities and HK Dollar assets will be used to support HK Dollar liabilities).
 Subject to market availability and opportunity, bonds may be invested in currency other than the underlying policy denomination and currency swap will be used to minimise the currency risks.
 Currently assets are mainly invested in US Dollar.
 For equity-like assets, currency exposure depends on the geographic location of the underlying investment where the selection is done according to our investment philosophy, investment policy and mandate.